neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: pt3dconst
+.. function:: h.pt3dconst(0, sec=section)

-    Syntax:
-        ``h.pt3dconst(0, sec=section)``

-        ``h.pt3dconst(1, sec=section)``

-    Description:
+              h.pt3dconst(1, sec=section)

     If \ ``pt3dconst`` is set at 0, newly assigned values for *d* and *L* will automatically update pre-existing 3d information.
     \ ``pt3dconst`` returns its previous state on each call.
 Its original value is 0.

     Note that the *diam* information transferred to the 3d point information comes from the current diameter of the segments and does not change the number of 3d points.
 Thus if there are a lot of 3d points the shape will appear as a string of uniform diameter cylinders each of length L/nseg. ie. after transfer \ ``sec.diam3d(i) == sec(sec.arc3d(i)/sec.L).diam``.
     Then, after a call to an internal function such as \ ``area()`` or
     \ ``h.finitialize(-65)``, the 3d point info will be used to determine the values of the segment diameters.

     Because of the three separate interpolations:
     hoc range spec -> segment diameter -> 3d point diam -> segment diameter,
     the final values of the segment diameter may be different from the case where 3d info does not exist.

     Because of the surprises noted above, when using 3d points consider treating them as the authoritative diameter info and set
     \ ``h.pt3dconst(1, sec=section)``.

     3d points are automatically generated when one uses the NEURON Shape class.
 Experiment with ``sec.nseg`` and ``sec.n3d()`` in order to understand the exact consequences of interpolation.

     .. seealso::
         :func:`pt3dstyle`